lockss/lockss-rtd-manual/docs/configuring.rst

 :guilabel:`Configuration URL`

-Accept the default (:samp:`http://props.lockss.org:8001/demo/lockss.xml`) if you are not running your own LOCKSS network; otherwise, enter the URL of the LOCKSS network configuration file provided by your LOCKSS network administrator.
+1. Accept the default (:samp:`http://props.lockss.org:8001/demo/lockss.xml`) if you are not running your own LOCKSS network; otherwise, enter the URL of the LOCKSS network configuration file provided by your LOCKSS network administrator.

+2. If the configuration URL begins with ``https:``, you will be asked additional configuration questions:

+   1. :guilabel:`Verify configuration server authenticity?`

+      Enter :kbd:`Y` if FIXME; otherwise enter :kbd:`N`.

+   2. If you answered :kbd:`Y`, you will be asked an additional configuration question:

+      :guilabel:`Server certificate keystore`

+      Enter FIXME

 -------------------
 Configuration Proxy